surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 3.6.2 =

+Fixed two option variable names in the NgfbUtil get_cache_file_url() method.
+Fixed an incorrectly named variable when retrieving WooCommerce term descriptions (Pro version).

 = 3.6.1 =

 Added informational message about the "Apply WordPress Content Filters" option when using shortcodes (default value is now unchecked).
-Fixed incorrectly named variable for WooCommerce term descriptions (Pro version).

 = 3.6 =